Trafficking in Women and Children is the gravest form of abuse and

 SITA, a penal law, was passed in 1956 and enforced in 1958 as a

-consequence of India's signing the Trafficking Convention, rather
+consequence of India's signing the Trafficking Convention, rather than as

-seek the "abolition of prostitutes and prostitution as such and to make it per se a
+"abolition of prostitutes and prostitution as such and to make it per se a

 criminal offence or punish a person one prostitutes oneself."
 Its stated

 goal was "to inhibit or abolish commercialized vice, namely the traffic in

 persons for the purpose of prostitution as an organized means of living."
-Prostitution was

-sexual intercourse for hire.
+promiscuous sexual intercourse for hire.
 Accordingly, the engagement by a

 woman in individual, voluntary, and independent prostitution was not an

 The law permitted penalization of a woman found to be engaged in

 prostitution under certain conditions.
-For example, Section 7(1)
+For example, Section 7(1) penalized

-public place.
-Section 8(b) did the same for a woman found seducing or soliciting for purposes of
+8(b) did the same for a woman found seducing or soliciting for purposes of

 prostitution.
 The law also permitted a magistrate to order the removal of

 a person engaged in prostitution from any place and to punish the person

 from the street by the police usually did not have either the money or the

 influence to keep her out of custody or free from fines.